Note

 There are two client libraries for .NET: an ingest library and a data library.
-For more information on .NET SDK, see about .NET SDK.
-These libraries enable you to ingest (load) data into a cluster and query data from your code.
-In this article, you first create a table and data mapping in a test cluster.
-You then queue an ingestion to the cluster and validate the results.
+To learn more about the .NET SDK, see about .NET SDK.
+These libraries let you ingest (load) data into a cluster and query data from your code.
+In this article, you create a table and data mapping in a test cluster, queue an ingestion to the cluster, and validate the results.

 Prerequisites

-• A cluster and database.
-Create a cluster and database.
+- A cluster and database.
+Learn how to create a cluster and database.

 Install the ingest library